Kelly Ripa Teaches Ryan Seacrest How To Take A Butt Selfie In A Hilarious Video

 Kelly Ripa is game to try just about anything.
-She’s exceptionally nervy whenever Ryan Seacrest is involved, proving this to be so this past week as the co-hosts learned the best way to take a belfie.
+She’s exceptionally nervy whenever Ryan Seacrest is involved, proving as such this past week as the co-hosts learned the best way to take a belfie.

 So, what is a belfie?